jeffrey-w/ReflActive/README.md

 The `IActivationTargetMetadata` provides the following important properties (among others).

-- `Name` &mdash; the identifier assigned to the targeted type (N.B., this is the value bound to the `Name` property of the `ActivationTargetAttribute` declared on the targeted, not the name of the class itself)
+- `Name` &mdash; the identifier assigned to the targeted class (N.B., this is the value bound to the `Name` property of the `ActivationTargetAttribute` declared on the targeted class, not the name of the class itself)
-- `Description` &mdash; a natural language characterization of the targeted type
+- `Description` &mdash; a natural language characterization of the targeted class
-- `Toggles` &mdash; the Boolean-valued parameters to the constructor for the targeted type
+- `Toggles` &mdash; the Boolean-valued parameters to the constructor for the targeted class
-- `Counts` &mdash; the integer-valued parameters to the constructor for the targeted type
+- `Counts` &mdash; the integer-valued parameters to the constructor for the targeted class
-- `Quantities` &mdash; the real-valued parameters to the constructor for the targeted type
+- `Quantities` &mdash; the real-valued parameters to the constructor for the targeted class
-- `Labels` &mdash; the string-valued parameters to the constructor for the targeted type
+- `Labels` &mdash; the string-valued parameters to the constructor for the targeted class
-- `SingleSelections` &mdash; the parameters to the constructor for the targeted type that may be bound to a single value from a finite subset of the strings that identify a complex type
+- `SingleSelections` &mdash; the parameters to the constructor for the targeted class that may be bound to a single value from a finite subset of the strings that identify a complex type
-- `CompositeSelections` &mdash; the parameters to the constructor for the targeted type that may be bound to many values from a finite subset of the strings that identify a complex type
+- `CompositeSelections` &mdash; the parameters to the constructor for the targeted class that may be bound to many values from a finite subset of the strings that identify a complex type

 Other properties are discussed below.